GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - Supporting PNG, APNG, JPG, JPEG, JFIF, PJPEG, PJP, BMP, DIB, GIF, TIF, TIFF, WEBP, TGA, SVG, DDS, KTX, KTX2, BASIS and Lottie JSON texture files
 - Animated GIF file support is powered in part by [omggif](https://github.com/deanm/omggif) and displayed with [THREE.CSS2DRenderer](https://threejs.org/docs/#examples/en/renderers/CSS2DRenderer)
 - Animated PNG file support is powered in part by [UPNG.js](https://github.com/photopea/UPNG.js) and displayed with [THREE.CSS2DRenderer](https://threejs.org/docs/#examples/en/renderers/CSS2DRenderer)
-- Animated WEBP file id displayed with [THREE.CSS2DRenderer](https://threejs.org/docs/#examples/en/renderers/CSS2DRenderer)
+- Animated WEBP file is displayed with [THREE.CSS2DRenderer](https://threejs.org/docs/#examples/en/renderers/CSS2DRenderer)
 - All of the above animated files are "view only" so most viewer controls will not have any effect and will be disabled
 - TIF / TIFF image file support is powered by [UTIF.js](https://github.com/photopea/UTIF.js)
 - Use the `T` button to switch between textures